morloc-project/morloc/docs/terminology.md

 A data form that is used everywhere between functions, and is independent of any particular language.
-It is a data representation such as JSON, YAML, ASCII text, or whatever (the details depend on the implementation and should not normally be the concern of either the programmer of composer).
+It is a data representation such as JSON, YAML, ASCII text, or whatever (the details depend on the implementation and should not normally be the concern of either the programmer or composer).
-Let's say you have nodes the composition `foo . bar`.

  * cis and trans connections

-In old Morloc, this could generate two forms of code.
-If both were in the same language, it would form a *cis* connection.
-The code generated would be something like `foo(bar())`.
-If the functions were in different languages, there would be a *trans* connection.
+A *cis* connection is a call between two functions of the same language.
+A *trans* connection is between two different languages.

 *cis* connections are completely idiomatic.
+They compile to something like `foo(bar())` in the target language.
 They can use language-specific features (like laziness).
 They can also use types that are not supported by Morloc.
 No types even need to be specified for them.
 However, this allows language-inflexibility, where two nodes become coupled such that they have to be in the same language.
 This goes against the Morloc philosophy of double blindness, where neither programer or composer needs to know about the other.

 *trans* calls are easy to control.
-The results always pass through the common type.
-In a *trans* connection, `foo` would have to make a system call to the program that has `bar` (unless the implementation optimizes this).
+The results always pass through the common type (barring future optimizations).
+In a *trans* connection, `foo` would have to make a system call to the program that has `bar` (optimizations aside).
 This is likely slow.
 Also the generated code is less concise.

  * strict versus non-strict mode

 In strict mode, all connections must be *trans*.
-This provides fine granularity of errors, you can know exactly where the failure occurs and handle in a clean uniform way.
+This provides fine granularity of errors, you can know exactly where the failure occurs and handle it in a clean uniform way.
 This also forces double-blindness by preventing reliance on language specific features.

  * functions of nodes